openstack/openstack-manuals/doc/user-guide/source/configure_access_and_security_for_instances.rst

 Import a key pair
 ~~~~~~~~~~~~~~~~~

 #.
-Log in to the dashboard, choose a project, and click Access &
+Log in to the dashboard, choose a project, and click
-   Security.
+   :guilabel:`Access & Security`.

 #.
-Click the Keypairs tab, which shows the key pairs that are available
+Click the :guilabel:`Keypairs` tab, which shows the key pairs that
-   for this project.
+   are available for this project.

 #.
-Click Import Keypair.
+Click :guilabel:`Import Keypair`.

 #.
-In the Import Keypair dialog box, enter the name of your key pair,
+In the :guilabel:`Import Keypair` dialog box, enter the name of your
-   copy the public key into the Public Key box, and then click Import
+   key pair, copy the public key into the :guilabel:`Public Key` box,
-   Keypair.
+   and then click :guilabel:`Import Keypair`.

 #.
 Save the ``*.pem`` file locally.